jojozhuang/jojozhuang.github.io/_posts/2017-08-16-building-web-application-with-react.md

 ```
 ### 2.8 Main Components
 Create a folder 'components' in 'src'.
 App.js.
-Routing is also defined.
+Routes/Routing is also defined.
 ```javascript
 import React from 'react';
 import { Switch, Route } from 'react-router-dom';